 How much does it cost?

 All prices are listed in "products" page, it just depends how much product you use.
 There are some discounts available for larger customers, the product will be discounted automatically at delivery if eligible.

 Besides the prices that you see there are NO additional fuel surcharges, delivery charges, or service fees on regular delivery customers.
 You pay for the water that you drink and the cooler rental and that is it.

 QTY 3- Crystal Clear 5 gallon bottles per month = $25.50

 QTY 1- Glacier Cook & Cold cooler rental= $8.25

 *On the FIRST delivery the bottle deposits would add $21, after first delivery they roll over from month to month, see "How Bottle Deposits Work FAQ"

-If your monthly average increases to 4 bottles a month, then the price per bottle decreases a little, see "Products" section for pricing.
+If your monthly average increases, then the price per bottle may decrease, see "Products" section for pricing.
 Cooler rental price remains the same.

 Do you have price breaks?

 Certain products do have price breaks.
 These are listed in the Products section of the website.
 Price breaks are evaluated annually and your account will automatically be assigned a price level.
 For instance, if you average over 10 bottles per month, you will receive the "10+" price bracket.
 If you feel your account needs reviewed, simply give us a call and we will look into it, no problem.